 Love, Death & Robots.
 A collection of animated short stories by world-class creators, which features… Well, love, death, and robots.
 The tales span genres such as science fiction and fantasy.
 The 18 episodes are pretty short and most are excellent, with many based on classic novels.
 My favourite was Beyond the Aquila Rift (number 7).

 The Midnight Gospel.
 A series of podcasts episodes voiced over unique animations that make for a trippy, thought-provoking experience.
 It’s not for everyone, but if you like to think about the nature of reality and the meaning of life, you will have an amazing time.
 The last episode in particular is a masterpiece.

 Unnatural Selection.
 An eye-opening docuseries about gene editing with a particular focus on the DNA-editing technology of CRISPR.
 It alternates between the perspective of scientists, corporations and biohackers working from their home.
 The filming, the characters, the implications, everything will make you think.

 More Netflix goodness

 A few more shows I recently watched and enjoyed.
 I’m mostly into sci-fi.
 Disclaimer: I do love Black Mirror and Stranger Things and many of the well-known titles, so I’m only listing lesser known shows that may pique your curiosity.
-I don’t watch long series anymore, so everything on this list will either be a movie or a mini-series.
+I don’t watch long multi-season series anymore, so everything on this list will either be a movie or a mini-series.